 BAIS has an outstanding team of teachers dedicated to providing a warm, welcoming environment with rigorous, authentic, and engaging learning experiences for every child.

-This is Caleb Steindam’s second year as Director of the Banjul American International School.
-Caleb has spent 14 years in the field of education as a teacher, teacher educator, and educational administrator.
+This is Caleb Steindam’s third year as Director of the Banjul American International School.
+Caleb has spent 15 years in the field of education as a teacher, teacher educator, and educational administrator.
 He is passionate about teaching and learning in small school communities like BAIS where all students have the opportunity to learn with and from one another.
-His most recent work before joining BAIS was in teacher education at Loyola University Chicago’s School of Education.
-Caleb loves living and working in West Africa, having previously spent four years at the American International School of Freetown, Sierra Leone.

 Business Manager: Leah John

 This is Leah's 19th year at BAIS.
 Leah manages the school's financial transactions and records and also takes on many other roles related to operations of the school.
-Leah's son David goes to kindergarten at BAIS, and her daughter Lydia is in the BAIS Pre-K class.
+Leah's son David is a first grader at BAIS, and her daughter Lydia is in the BAIS Pre-K class.

 Administrative Officer: Madline Ashcroft

-This is Madline's 4th year at BAIS.
-As Administrative Assistant, Madline manages school records, materials and resources, attendance, the hot lunch program, and numerous other tasks.
-This year Madline completed her Bachelor of Business Administration with CIML Business School.
+This is Madline's 5th year at BAIS.
+As Administrative Officer, Madline manages school records, materials and resources, attendance, the hot lunch program, and serves as Secretary to the Board of Directors.
+Last year Madline completed her Bachelor of Business Administration with CIML Business School.

 Cassie received her Master in Educational Leadership and Administration from Concordia University and her Bachelor of Arts in Elementary Education at Concordia College.
 She taught second grade in the US in Poplar Bridge Elementary School, Minnesota, before moving to The Gambia.
 Cassie is a skilled educator and a dedicated long-time member of the BAIS family, having previously taught kindergarten, first, and second grades at BAIS, then serving as a leader of the PTO for a few years before rejoining our faculty to teach Pre-K.